 As the capital of surfing, Saquarema has become a very popular tourist destination for those who love the sport.

-5 – Arraial do Cabo
+6 – Arraial do Cabo

 Still in the Lakes Region, visiting Arraial do Cabo is like being in the Caribbean.
-It’s no wonder that the city is so famous!
+It’s no wonder the city is so famous!

 The beaches with their crystal-clear, paradisiacal waters enchant not only locals, but tourists from all over the world.
 That’s why the tip is to take advantage of the low season to relax and enjoy every corner of the city.

-6 – Ilha Grande
+7 – Ilha Grande

-In keeping with the theme of popular destinations, Ilha Grande, located in Angra dos Reis, is not left out.
+To keep with the theme of popular destinations, Ilha Grande, located in Angra dos Reis, is not left out.

 Made up of 113 beaches, the destination has just the right amount of bustle and peace and quiet.
 But beware: it is a historic region and a preserved area.